rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 standard library, which is used to convert errors from one type into another.
 When the `?` operator calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
 This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
-As long as each error type implements the `from` function to define how to convert itself to the returned error type, the `?` operator takes care of the conversion automatically.
+As long as there’s an `impl From<OtherError> for ReturnedError` to define the conversion in the trait’s `from` function, the `?` operator takes care of calling the `from` function automatically.

 In the context of Listing 9-7, the `?` at the end of the `File::open` call will return the value inside an `Ok` to the variable `f`.
 If an error occurs, the